-• Communication with individual students in cohort: Faculty are responsible for responding to individual students in his/her assigned cohort via Blackboard &/or email.
+• Communication with individual students in cohort: Faculty are responsible for responding to individual students in his/her assigned cohort via Brightspace &/or email.

-Students are responsible for posting a weekly blog on Bb for the collective group to be able to communicate about their experiences.
-Faculty will comment on blogs, as need, through Bb.
+Students are responsible for posting a weekly blog in Brightspace for the collective group to be able to communicate about their experiences.
+Faculty will comment on blogs, as need, through Brightspace.
 Students will be responsible for routinely checking emails and responding to individualized faculty questions/concerns throughout the duration of his/her clinical experiences.